KittyGiraudel/site/_posts/2013-02-25-browserhacks.md

 ---
 <section>
 <p>Hey guys!
 Just a quick post to anounce the very recent launch of <a href="http://browserhacks.com">Browserhacks</a>!</p>
-<p>Browserhacks is as we like to call it, a comprehensive list of browser specific CSS (and somewhat JavaScript) hacks gathered from all over the interwebz.</p>
+<blockquote><p>Browserhacks is an extensive list of browser specific CSS (and somewhat JavaScript) hacks gathered from all over the interwebz.</p></blockquote>
 </section>
 <section id="why">
 <h2>Why doing this? <a href="#why" class="section-anchor">#</a></h2>
 <p>There are two main reasons that lead us to create Browserhacks.</p>
-<p>The first one is that we couldn't find a place where all (at least many) hacks were gathered.
+<p>The first one is that we couldn't find a place where all (at least many) hacks were gathered (or it was way too old; Netscape 4 says hi!).
 The best spot at the moment is <a href="http://paulirish.com/2009/browser-specific-css-hacks/">this great blog post by Paul Irish</a>, but it's a) a blog post; b) there are a lot of interesting stuff in the hundred of comments nobody will ever read anymore.</p>
-<p>Anyway, we thought it could be a good idea to get our hands a little dirty and merge all the cool sources we could find on the topic into a lovely tool.</p>
+<p>Anyway, we thought it could be a good idea to get our hands a little dirty and merge <a href="http://paulirish.com/2009/browser-specific-css-hacks/">all</a> <a href="https://gist.github.com/983116">the</a> <a href="http://www.impressivewebs.com/ie10-css-hacks/">cool</a> <a href="http://www.webcredible.co.uk/user-friendly-resources/css/hacks-browser-detection.shtml">sources</a> we could find on the topic into a lovely tool.</p>
 <p>The other reason is that we wanted to do something together for quite a while now and it was a very good opportunity to do it!
 So we did.</p>
 </section>
 <section id="who">